mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 ## Making TinyPilot look like a real product

 It's been a 3D-printed case.
+It was an especially high-quality 3D printed case made with carbon fiber, but it was still 3D-printed.
+When I looked at it alongside all the alumnium-cased items in my server rack, TinyPilot's plastic casing stuck out.

+TODO: Photo of old device

+We actually did most of the heavy lifting last year, but we finally were able to begin shipping with metal cases this year.

+TODO: Photo of metal case

-I'd tried to find people to design a nicer box for the product, but it never came together, and it was never my top priority.
-But it definitely felt a little amateur that we shipped our product in a plain brown box with the device and all the cables just globbed together in a bubble-wrap pouch.
+The unboxing experience was something I also felt like hadn't matured with the rest of the product.
+I'd had a few conversations with designers about making a nice retail box for the product, but it never came together, and it was never my top priority.
+Still, it definitely felt amateurish that we shipped our product in a plain brown box with the device and all the cables just globbed together in a bubble-wrap pouch.

+TODO: Photos of bubble wrap glob

-But now, it looks like a real thing.
-If someone were to do an unboxing video, I'd be happy to see them open it.
+When we switched to our contract manufacturer, they offered to make a retail box for us as part of the project.
+And they ended up designing a box I like a lot.
+If someone were to make a TinyPilot unboxing video now, I'd be happy to see them open it.

-Retail box

-Metal case
+TODO: Photo of Retail box, metal case

 ## Lessons learned